ARM-software/psa-api/doc/crypto/api/keys/management.rst

         The size of the key in bits.

     .. return::
-        If the parameters are valid and supported, return a buffer size in bytes that guarantees that `psa_export_key()` or `psa_export_public_key()` will not fail with :code:`PSA_ERROR_BUFFER_TOO_SMALL`.
+        If the parameters are valid and supported, return a buffer size in bytes that guarantees that `psa_export_key()` will not fail with :code:`PSA_ERROR_BUFFER_TOO_SMALL`.
 If the parameters are a valid combination that is not supported by the implementation, this macro must return either a sensible size or ``0``.
 If the parameters are not valid, the return value is unspecified.

     The following code illustrates how to allocate enough memory to export a key by querying the key type and size at runtime.